guluc3m/loc/_sources/api/users/profile.txt

     Obtain current logged in user details.

-    :<json string token: JWT token of the active user session
+    :<json string token: JWT of the active user session

     :>json string username: the username of the current user :>json string name: real name of the current user